Employees - Deed of company arrangement

 If the deed administrator rejects your claim after you have taken the above steps, you may wish to seek your own legal advice.
 This should be done promptly.
 Depending on the terms of the deed, you may have a limited time in which to take legal action to challenge the decision.
 If you have a query about the timing of the payment, discuss this with the deed administrator.

-If the deed provides for your ongoing employment, you may wish to seek advice on how this affects payment of your outstanding entitlements.
+If the deed provides for your ongoing employment, you may also wish to seek advice on how this affects payment of your outstanding entitlements.

 Do I receive a payment summary or separation certificate?